-At August 31, 2018, Grayson College had two construction projects underway.
+At August 31, 2019, Grayson College had two construction projects underway.

-An administrative/academic building to be called the Student Success Center, which will hold testing and tutoring facilities, executive offices, and the boardroom, is under construction.
-As part of that project, the existing Administration Building, to be renamed the Student Affairs Building, will be renovated to expand office space for student services, human resources, financial aid, and the business office.
-Estimated cost for this entire project is approximately \$6,600,000 with completion anticipated in June 2019.
+An administrative/academic building called the Student Success Center, which holds testing and tutoring facilities, executive offices, and the boardroom, was substantially completed in June 2019.
+As part of that project, the existing Administration Building, to be renamed the Student Affairs Building, was renovated to expand office space for student services, human resources, financial aid, and the business office.
+The construction cost of these facilities was \$5,830,837.
+Approximately \$400,000 of close out costs will be paid on this project in the 2020 fiscal year.

 The other project is the Teaching Distillery that will add distilling processes to the viticulture/enology program.
-Estimated cost is \$1,550,000 with completion planned for December 2018.
+Estimated construction cost is \$1,556,000.
+This facility was substantially completed in September 2019.
+Approximately \$215,000 of close out costs will be paid on the project in fiscal year 2020.